sherlock-ohm/QuizMaster/README.md

 ## Note:

 This application has not been pentested.
 It is intended to be used in an isolated environment.
 Do not expose to the internet!
+Do not rely on the ansewrs in the practice quiz.
+They are just there as an example.